SebastianWilson/MLpage/index.md

 2. volume of the stock:  Trading volume can help an investor identify momentum in a security and confirm a trend.
 Study shows that there is a positive correlation between volume and stock price.
 3. open price: open price is the start point in a day.
 Thus it acts like a base and has a great effect on the close price.

-Besides these 3 features, we are planning to add “average close price in the past 5 days” to take the long-term effect into consideration.
+Besides these 3 features, one could add “average close price in the past 5 days” to take the long-term effect into consideration.
 This feature is likely to reflect the overall trending of the stock in 5 trading days.
 Stock prices are time series data but linear regression models do not have long term memory.
 Thus adding this feature can make up for this flaw to some extent.